evnik/XcodeRN/Xcode12Beta3.md

 *   Swift indentation has been overhauled, greatly improving the indentation of chained methods calls, especially those that involve nested or trailing closures.
 (25519439) (FB5472851)

-*   Improved the error message in certain cases of requirement failures on associated types.
-Specifically, this improves the error message when using SwiftUI’s [`List`](https://developer.apple.com/documentation/swiftui/list) initializer that takes a collection of identifiable data with an element type that doesn’t conform to Identifiable.
+*   Improved the error message when using SwiftUI’s [`List`](https://developer.apple.com/documentation/swiftui/list) initializer that takes a collection of identifiable data with an element type that doesn’t conform to [`Identifiable`](https://developer.apple.com/documentation/swift/identifiable).
 (51519565) (FB6130940)

     For example, the following code:
     ```swift